Aashujeet6260/emotion_reflection_tool/README.md

 # 💬 Emotion Reflection Tool

+# As the File size of the Project Was more Then 100MB and Github was accept the repository of this so i have upload the file with Demo file on the drive link for this project -

 A simple web app where users can type in a short reflection (like “I feel nervous about my first job interview”), and the app returns a **fake emotion analysis** using a Python backend API.

 ---